saritasa-nest/saritasa-dotnet-psgallery/docs/FirstUsage.md

     -description 'Test task.' `
     -requiredVariables @('Param') `
 {
-    Write-Information("You are using configuration $Configuration with param value $Param.");
+    Write-Information "You are using configuration $Configuration with param value $Param."
 }
 ```